Weekly review of Azerbaijan’s foreign exchange market

 1.7

-The official exchange rate of the manat against the euro has decreased by 0.0029 manat.
-The average AZN/EUR rate has risen by 0.0017 manat, up to 1.853 manat.
+The official exchange rate of the manat against the euro has increased by 0.0125 manat.
+The average AZN/EUR rate has reduced by 0.0267 manat, down to 1.8263 manat.

 |